nwolverson/atom-ide-purescript/README.md

 etc. This package will automatically start `psc-ide-server` in your project directory (port is configurable) and kill it when closing, if for some reason you want a longer running server process you should be able to start that before starting atom.

-Multiple projects currently not supported, but you should be able to use the [project-manager](https://atom.io/packages/project-manager) package.
+Multiple PureScript projects are now supported, whether in one or multiple Atom windows, see [release notes](https://github.com/nwolverson/atom-ide-purescript/releases/tag/v0.14.0) for details.

 Note `psc-ide-client` is not used.

 For all functions provided by `psc-ide` you will need to build your project first!
+In particular a full build, not a "fast-build" on save, is required first time or after upgrading psc, afterwards saving individual files will update tooltips etc.

 ## Autocomplete

 Provided from `psc-ide`.
 Make sure your project is built first.
+Only for top level definitions.

 Completions will be sourced from all available modules by default; this is configurable to just those imported in the current file, in which case explicitly (re-)triggering the completion will expand to show all modules.